chipkent/test-julia-grpc/README.md

 # test-julia-grpc
-This repository works out the kinks necessary to use gRPC with Julia.
+This repository provides an example of how to do gRPC in Julia.

 1. [gRPCClient](https://github.com/JuliaComputing/gRPCClient.jl) is used, since it has some documentation.
 2. [gRPCClient](https://github.com/JuliaComputing/gRPCClient.jl) only supports gRPC clients in Julia.
 3. If a gPRC server in Julia is needed, consider [gRPC](https://github.com/tanmaykm/gRPC.jl), which has zero documentation.
+Please create a PR to add the example here.
 4. To provide a gRPC server to test with, one is implemented in Go.

 # How to run things